microsoft/VSProjectSystem/doc/overview/globbing_behavior.md

    <Content Include="script.js" /> <!-- explicit include added because no glob covers it -->
    ```

-6. User drags a new folder (described below) under project root in file explorerer,
-then Includes the folder through solution explorer.
+6. User drags a new folder (described below) under project root in file explorer, then Includes the folder through solution explorer.
     * CPS adds globs based on each extension found.

    Folder Contents: